naislab/naislab.github.io/research.md

 1. The causal effects of internal communication on external communication, similar to the young research field of **mechanistic interpretability**.
 2. Continual adaptation in the non-stationary environments of communication, as in **lifelong machine learning**
-3. Machine communication for Data Science, applying developed methods to gain insights from data, such as corpora of interlinked scholarly documents or social media postings.
+3. Machine communication for **data science**, applying developed methods to gain insights from data, such as corpora of interlinked scholarly documents or social media postings.

 ## Selected Publications